Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 It all depends on context, and on knowing what you’re measuring and why.

-But if you unitize your portfolio and keep records of, say, the daily unit price, then you can go ahead and calculate and track that sort of thing for yourself.
+But if you unitize your portfolio and keep records of, say, the daily unit price, then you can track that sort of thing for yourself if you’re so inclined.

 Superb post TI – just the sort of simple but effective system I’m looking for.
 I will very likely use this idea in my own spreadsheets.
 I’ve been looking for a way to effectively track how each additional quarterly/monthly top-up of money to my portfolio performs in its own right over time, as well as my portfolio over all.
 Unitizing each lump sum seems like a very easy way to achieve this – rather than having to worry about how each proportion of the top-up, distributed across multiple funds, is performing.